LuisOPortela/Moveo-2/README.md

 # Moveo-2
-Setup and controll of a BCN3D Moveo Robotic Arm using Moveit 2
+Setup and control of a BCN3D Moveo Robotic Arm using Moveit 2
-###Ojectives
--Sensors
--Controlo ROS2

-#Folders
-###Meshes
+### Objectives:
+- Implement a feedback loop using absolute position sensors, in an already built BCN3D Moveo Robotic Arm.
+- Control it wirelessly using ROS2.

+## Folders
+### Meshes
-Stl files coorectly oriented and centered, some from the origimal [bnc3c moveo](https://www.thingiverse.com/thing:1693444) , some moddified.
+Contains the STL files, correctly oriented and centered, some from the original BNC3D Moveo](https://www.thingiverse.com/thing:1693444), and some modified.
-!Enumerate which!
+>[!NOTE]
+>!Enumerate which ones were moddified!

-The end effector is the mantis gripper and an adapter to install it was used.
+The installed end effector is the [mantis gripper](https://www.thingiverse.com/thing:1480408), and an [adapter](https://www.thingiverse.com/thing:1783754) was used to install it.

-###Arm_try_3
+### Arm_try_3
-MoveIT package created using the MoveIt Setup Assistant.
-Some files were moddified for the package to work correctly.
+Arm_try_3 is a MoveIT package, created using the MoveIt Setup Assistant.
+Some files were modified so the package would work correctly.
-The URDF file can be found at arm_try_3/config/moveo_urdf.urdf
+The URDF of the robotic arm can be found at arm_try_3/config/moveo_urdf.urdf

-#Installation
+## Installation

 ### Ros2 Humble: